TeamOpenFIRE/OpenFIRE-Firmware/README.md

  * *Clarification: Rumble power can go to either the pin marked `VHi` (board decides power delivery) or `USB` (directly powered from the USB interface).*

 ## Known Issues (want to fix sooner rather than later):
-- Start/Select/Dpad debouncing logic is weird and may cause buttons to stick or require a few tries to actuate properly.
-Still needs investigation (increasing the debounce time to 60 might help?).
 - Temperature sensor *should* work, but haven't tested yet; there be ~~[elf goddesses](https://www.youtube.com/watch?v=DSgw9RKpaKY)~~ dargons.

-- Code is still kind of a mess, so I should clean things up at some point maybe kinda.
-- Solenoid *may or may not* cause EMI disconnects depending on the build, the input voltage, and the disarray of wiring in tight gun builds. **This is not caused by the sketch,** but something that theoretically applies to most custom gun builds (just happened to happen to me and didn't find many consistent search results involving this, so be forewarned!)
-  * If, like me, you suffer from this, make sure you use thick enough wiring!
-I replaced my jumper cables with 18AWG wires, as well as reduced freely floating ground daisy chain clumps, and my build seems to hold up to sustained solenoid use now.
+***NOTE:*** Solenoid *may or may not* cause EMI disconnects depending on the build, the input voltage, and the disarray of wiring in tight gun builds. **This is not caused by the sketch,** but something that theoretically applies to most custom gun builds (just happened to happen to me and didn't find many consistent search results involving this, so be forewarned!) ***Make sure you use thick enough wiring!*** I replaced my jumper cables with 18AWG wires, as well as reduced freely floating ground daisy chain clumps, and my build seems to hold up to sustained solenoid use now.

 ## TODO (can and will implement, just not now):
 - Should implement support for rumble as an alternative force-feedback system; decouple rumble from off-screen exclusively at some point.
-- Rumble probably should have better variability aside from just "full blast" and "half-blast".
-The two settings should be enough for most, but noting this regardless.
-- Implement software solution for enabling the rumble or solenoid, or toggle rapid fire system; should probably make a new button mask combo to activate while in pause mode.
+- Code is still kind of a mess, so I should clean things up at some point maybe kinda.

 ## Wishlist (things I want to but don't know how/can't do yet):
 - Implement [MAMEHOOKER](http://dragonking.arcadecontrols.com/static.php?page=aboutmamehooker) support!
 Discussed in [#1](../../issues/1)
 - Console support?
 [It's definitely possible!](https://github.com/88hcsif/IR-Light-Gun)
 - Document and implement separate RGB LED support?
   * We currently use only a board's builtin DotStar or NeoPixel, but this is only for distinguishing between profiles and indicating camera state for now.
 Could make RGB LEDs react to events, i.e. trigger pulls.
+- Rumble probably should have better variability aside from just "full blast" and "half-blast".
+The two settings should be enough for most, but noting this regardless.
 - *Maybe* make an option for a true autofire that auto-reloads after a set amount of seconds or trigger pulls?
 Make the coordinates move to 0,0 and force a mouse unclick/click/unclick.
 Might be cheaty, but if someone wants it...

 ## Thanks:
 * Samuel Ballantyne, for his SAMCO project which inspired my madness in the first place.